 The NATO Industry Cyber Partnership, endorsed by Alliance leaders at 2014 Wales Summit, fosters timely information sharing on cyber threats, allowing participants to enhance their situational awareness.
 As NATO and industry face shared risks in the cyber domain, we work together for our mutual benefit, both at a technical level and at an operational level.

-The bilateral information sharing includes information on cyber threats and information security best practices, as well as cyber threat indicators and mitigation measures.
+Participants share information on cyber threats and information security best practices, as well as cyber threat indicators and mitigation measures.
 Partners are also encouraged to share reports of intrusion events, participate in damage assessments with the NCI Agency and report any cyber security incident that may be of interest to NATO.

 The initiative aims to increase awareness of cyber threats to NATO and its partners, enhancing everyone's resilience and capabilities to safeguard information.